Yes, clothes and towels can spread germs.

 Washing high-risk items

-If the items you are washing are likely to cause illness (high risk), they should be washed at 60C with a bleach-based product.
-Items are likely to cause illness if you have someone in your home who has an infectious illness.
-The following items are also high risk:
+If the items you are washing are likely to cause illness (high risk), they should be washed at the highest possible temperature recommended for that material.
+Items that could cause illness if you have someone in your home who has an infectious illness may include:

 - clothes soiled with vomit or poo (including reusable nappies)